Illinois Vital Records

 ❗️ A simple error, typo, or missing document can cause wait times to double, repeat shipping costs, or expose personal information.

-❗️ If you fill out and submit your vital records application manually, it is recommended to purchase mail tracking that is addressed to the correct health department to ensure successful delivery.
+❗️ If you fill out and submit your IL vital records application manually, it is recommended that you purchase mail tracking that is addressed to the correct Health Department to ensure successful delivery.

 Local Vital Records offices may be closed to the public.